Bhuvana-tech/Expense_Tracker/README.md

 ## How to run

-Just open the `index.html` file in your browser.
+Just open the `index1.html` file in your browser.

-## Note

-This is a basic project made for learning and practice.